Pazopanib (Votrient ®)

 Back to top

-Some medicines, including those that you can buy in a shop or chemist, can be harmful to take when you are having pazopanib.
-Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.
+Some medicines, including those that you can buy in a shop or chemist , can be harmful to take when you are having pazopanib.
+Tell your doctor about any medicines you are taking, including ones you can buy for yourself, complementary therapies and herbal drugs.

-If you’re admitted to hospital for a reason not related to the cancer, it’s important to tell the doctors and nurses looking after you that you are having pazopanib treatment.
-You should tell them the name of your cancer specialist so that they can ask for advice.
+If you need to go into hospital for any reason other than cancer, always tell the doctors and nurses you are taking pazopanib.
+Give them the name of your cancer doctor so they can ask for advice.